MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ### Select the right space

 Where possible, choose a conference room that already meets the physical/design requirements listed above.
-This will minimize any intervention required.
+This choice will minimize any intervention required.

 In addition, look for the following considerations for ideal room selection: